AP VoteCast: Minnesota voters sour on state of nation

 ON THE ISSUES

-The coronavirus pandemic was top of mind for many voters in Minnesota.
-Forty-three percent said it is the most important issue facing the country today.
+The coronavirus pandemic was top of mind for many Minnesota voters.
+Four in 10 it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with 25% saying it ranked at the top.
+Voters also considered the economy a major issue, with about one quarter of them saying it ranked at the top.

-Ten percent named health care, 5% named racism and 5% named climate change.
+One in 10 named health care, and less then 1 in 10 named racism and less than 1 in 10 named climate change.

 Dan Giesen, 56, of Minneapolis, said he leans conservative but he voted for Biden this time.